-Each share of the Preferred Stock, at the option of the holder, is convertible into a number of fully paid and non-assessable shares of common stock as determined by dividing the respective Original Issue Price of the Series A, Series B, Series C, Series D, and Series E Preferred Stock by the conversion price in effect at the time, one third of which number of shares of common stock shall be shares of Class B common stock and two thirds of which number of shares of common stock shall be shares of Class B common stock.
-The conversion price of Series B, Series B, Series B, Series C, Series D, and Series E Preferred Stock was amended to be \$0.0875088 per share, \$0.1301498 per share, \$0.1415020 per share, \$6.7738315 per share, and \$9.0317750 per share, respectively, and is subject to adjustment in accordance with anti-dilution provisions contained in the Company's Third Amended and Restated Certificate of Incorporation, Eurther, upon a Qualified IPO, as defined in the Company's Third Amended and Restated Certificate of Incorporation, outstanding share of Preferred Stock will automatically convert into two shares of Class B common stock, and all shares of Class B common stock issued thereupon or previously issued upon any conversion of Preferred Stock will further automatically convert, on a share for share basis, into Class A common stock.
+Each share of the Preferred Stock, at the option of the holder, is convertible into a number of fully paid and non-assessable shares of common stock as determined by dividing the respective Original Issue Price of the Series A, Series B, Series C, Series D, and Series E Preferred Stock by the conversion price in effect at the time, one third of which number of shares of common stock shall be shares of Class A conversion price of Series C, Series D, and Series E Preferred Stock by the conversion price in effect at the time, one third of which number of shares of common stock shall be shares of Class A series E, Series C, Series D, and Series E Preferred Stock had the shares of Class B common stock.
+The conversion price of Series A, Series B, Series C, Series D, and Series E Preferred Stock was amended to be \$0.0875088 per share, \$0.1301498 per share, \$0.1415020 per share, \$6.7738315 per share, and \$9.0317750 per share, respectively, and is subject to adjustment in accordance with anti-dilution provisions contained in the Company's Third Amended and Restated Certificate of Incorporation.
+Further, upon a Qualified IPO, as defined in the Company's Third Amended and Restated Certificate of Incorporation, each outstare of Class A common stock and four shares of Class B common stock is B common stock, and all shares of Class B common stock and four shares of Class B common stock is be conversion previously issued upon any conversion of Preferred Stock will further automatically convert, on a share for share basis, into Class A common stock.

-At December 31, 2016 and June 30, 2017, 20,188,226 shares of Class A common stock and 40,376,452 shares of Class B common stock, respectively, were reserved for conversion of the outstanding Preferred Stock.
+At December 31, 2016 and March 31, 2017, 20,188,216 shares of Class A common stock and 40,376,432 shares of Class B common stock, respectively, were reserved for conversion of the outstanding Preferred Stock.